About

 From Snowy Mountains to Sandy Beaches

-July 1965 the family followed a job to Southern California.
-The summer before his high school Junior year, Dan mapped out every radio station in the Los Angeles area.
+In July 1965, the family followed a job to Southern California.
+The summer before his junior year of high school, Dan mapped out every radio station in the Los Angeles area.
 There was a lot to find and visit.

-It took until fall before he managed to get past the lobby.
-But, eventually, he got noticed by one of the radio personalities and was invited into the studio at KMPC-AM.
+It took him until the fall before he managed to get past the lobby.
+But eventually, he was noticed by one of the radio personalities and invited into the studio at KMPC-AM.
 That began a decades-long association with the legendary radio and television personality Gary Owens.

 Gary’s support and connections led Dan to his first paid professional gig doing overnights at KFOX-AM (Long Beach) the top-rated country station in Los Angeles.
 At age 17, he was one of the youngest major-market disk jockeys in the nation.
 Then, Uncle Sam called in 1968.